joelsonderegger/twitterbitcoin/git-workflow.md

 ## CD

 To use all the above mentioned functions you need to make sure, that you are in the right directionary.
-CD stands for change directionary.
+CD stands for change direction.
 Make sure that you are in the right folder.

+Example:
 ```
 git cd desktop
 ```